SHSND Home > Exhibits > Historic Sites

-Throughout the state, the State Historical Society has preserved significant historic sites to interpret to the public and promote understanding of North Dakota History.
-Exhibits have been crafted specifically for each site featuring historic objects and photographs that tell the story’s of the site’s history.
+Throughout North Dakota, the State Historical Society has preserved significant historic sites to interpret to the public and promote understanding of North Dakota history.
+Exhibits have been crafted specifically for each site featuring historic objects and photographs that tell the stories of the site’s history.

 Camp Hancock